QuTech-Delft/cQASM-spec/README.md

 Unlike most languages, cQASM 2.0 makes no grammatical distinction between statements, expressions, or definitions.
-The mix of these is referred to as a "unit."
+The mix of these is referred to as a *unit*.
 Things that are normally statements or definitions just return `null` (equivalent to `None` in Python, or `void` in C++), and can otherwise be used in most contexts, as long as the context supports side effects or definitions.
 However, some of the statement-like constructs do or can return something more